WeileiamT/WeileiamT/README.md

 - 👋 Hi, I’m @WeileiamT
 - 👀 I’m interested in learning new things, coding and developing new approaches to help improve people's lives.
 - 🌱 I’m currently learning web development, machine learning through R, Python and CSS/HTML/Javascript repsectively.
-- 💞️ I’m looking to collaborate on anyone who is interested in Regtech, LegalTech or data analytics.
+- 💞️ I’m looking to collaborate on anyone who is interested in Regtech, LegalTech or just general data analytics.
 - 📫 How to reach me via Email: wttan11@gmail.com

 <!---